When you plan to use money that is not yours, you will be paying interest. But no one wants to pay high-interest rates.

-In this case, we gave an example with only one loan and only $10 per month interest rate.
-But there are people who work with many loans and higher amounts.
+In this case, we gave an example with only one loan and only a $10 per month interest rate.
+But some people work with many loans and higher amounts.
 For them, the losses could be huge.

 Paying back every loan earlier save you money.

-Within the period of the time that you don’t keep any loans, it’s possible that you increase your credit score, so the next loan would be with better parameters.
+Within the period of time that you don’t keep any loans, you may increase your credit score so that the next loan would be with better parameters.

-You build trust in lenders.
-Every paid loan in full means trust to the lender.
+You build trust in lenders—every paid loan in full means a higher lender trust.

 You can lose more in extra fees.